abhiram-karanth-core/signal-flow/README.md

 4) go to root dir and run npm install
 5) run "yarn run dev"  in the root dir to start the monorepo

-### Troubleshooting
-If you encounter this error: "Error TS6053: File '@repo/typescript-config/nextjs.json' not found." just run : "npm install" in the root dir